 Famous for Giving You Summer All Year Around!
 Maryse Casol liberates you in a constant Joie de Vivre, with vibrant colours, exotic landscapes, blazing still lives and neo-abstract paintings, inspired from the generous sun of the South of France, numerous journeys around the world, and the different cultures of it's people.

 On a second, and deeper level, Casol uses the theory of fine arts and literature, to offer you pure spaces, simplicity of the form, greatness and meditative power of the colour, that are conjugated to express the Sublime, the nobility of heart, transcendence, and the Timeless.

-Represented in Europe by the Kasser Rassu Gallery, the Maryse Casol paintings can be found in private collections, artworks on paper and square silk scarves in Montreal, New York, Paris, London and many other cities.
+Available for you from Europe to the Americas, the Maryse Casol paintings can be found in private collections, artworks on paper, square silk scarves and notecards in Montreal, New York, Paris, London and many other cities.
 Maryse Casol is also a published artist, featured in books such as Maîtres et Epigones and magazines such as Elle.

 2008, Casol launches a square silk scarf collection made in Lyon, France by Bianchini-Férier, also known as Brochier Soieries, the silk leading firm around the world since 1890.
 Bianchini were the first ones to work with famous artists such as Dufy, Picasso and Klimt on silk scarf collections.
 Soon after the launch, the Carré Casol was offered for sale for you at the new boutique on marysecasol.com, and exhibited at the Montreal Museum of Fine Arts boutique in August, 2008.